 When it’s part of your meal at least three times a day, odds are you have no choice but learn how to cook it.
 This is especially important because no matter how “good” a type of rice is, it can turn bad with mistakes in preparation.

-There is, of course, no single right method to make the perfect rice.
+There is, of course, no single right method to make the perfect rice, though this method I read on myfoodsubscriptions came pretty close.
 However, there are simply guidelines that people follow and they’re worth trying the next time you’re cooking!

 Check them out, Asian-style: